ReggieRumsfeld/twitter-oracle/README.md

 # Twitter Oracle

 A twitter oracle feeding tweet related metrics onto the chain, including the result of checking the tweets for a specific hashtag.
-Optionally, the oracle's backend screens the tweets for an execution command a 32 bytes hash, and returns it with the callback.
+Optionally, the oracle's backend screens the tweets for an execution command - keccak256(execution address, authorID, nonce, params) - and returns it with the callback.
 The execution hash is evaluated on chain, to allow for state changes (e.g. token transfers).

 The oracle backend is triggered by a Request event emitted by the oracle: